-Nestled in the Hajar mountains, al Hayl Fort is often missed by tourists and residents alike.
-The fortified courtyard house was originally built in the time of Sheikh Hamad bin Abdullah al Sharqi, who ruled Fujairah from 1876 to 1936.
+Nestled in the Hajar mountains, Al Hayl Fort is often missed by tourists and residents alike.
+The fortified courtyard house was originally built in the time of Sheikh Hamad bin Abdullah Al Sharqi, who ruled Fujairah from 1876 to 1936.
 Chemical analysis shows it was built around 1930.
 It was renovated by Fujairah Department of Heritage and Archaeology in 2006-2008.

-Al Hayl Fort
+Al Hayl Fort Fujairah

 The madbasa (see below) was where dates where piled up and stones placed on top of them so that the syrup would be pressed out.
 It would trickle into the hole from where it would be collected.
 Date syrup is called dhibs.

 The watchtower was used as a residence for some time by the sheikh’s younger brother.
 It contains a fireplace, washing area and a madbasa (which was added later.)

-There were other stores, houses and animal pens, tobacco drying rooms, and a yanoor, a room for drying henna and threshing sorghum completing the village (Ziolowski and al Sharqi).
+There were other stores, houses and animal pens, tobacco drying rooms, and a yanoor, a room for drying henna and threshing sorghum, completing the village (Ziolowski and Al Sharqi).
 Most of these, but not all, are still standing and there has been some restoration.
 On the other side, you will see a walled graveyard.

 Remnants of pottery have also been discovered in this area dated back to the first and second millennia BC and the Bronze and Iron Ages.
-The hillfort dates back to somewhere between 1470 and 1705 AD (Ziolowski and al Sharqi).
-Notice the walled terraces in the second photo.
+The hillfort dates back to somewhere between 1470 and 1705 AD (Ziolowski and Al Sharqi).
+You can see the walled terraces more clearly in the photo below.

 Although the last villager left in the late 1970s, there are still many working farms in the area and old stone fences can still be seen in the terraces down in the valley.

 Wadi Al Hayl Hiking Trails